emtiu/freebsd-outerbase/README.md

 The script to unlock the inner base and reboot into it is placed at `/root/unlock.sh` (see **booting and unlocking** above).

-This is `/etc/fstab` for the outer base.
+This is `/etc/fstab` for the outer base in a UEFI install.
 Note the `noauto` entry for the ESP and the size-limited `tmpfs` entries:

     /dev/gpt/outer /         ufs     rw,noatime 1 1
     /dev/gpt/efi   /boot/efi msdosfs rw,noauto  1 1